livramatheus/thunder-fox-arena/README.md

 <h3 id="technologies-front">🔨 Technologies</h3>

 <p>
     This project was developed with <b>HTML, CSS and JavaScript</b>.
+Thus, a few third-party libraries used were used, such as:

-The only third-party library used was <a href="https://createjs.com/preloadjs" target="_black">preloadjs</a> in order to prevent broken sprites and delayed sounds.
+*  <a href="https://createjs.com/preloadjs" target="_black">preloadjs</a> in order to prevent broken sprites and delayed sounds.
+*  <a href="https://github.com/alvaromontoro/gamecontroller.js" target="_black">gamecontroller.js</a> in order to handle gamepads, such as wireless controllers.
 </p>

 <p>